 Turning compliance into competitive advantage

 Compliance is the way of the future as we move forward in the digital century.
 And we should apply it head on.
 The GDPR was the first, most high-profile data protection and privacy regulation, but it’s certainly not the last.
-So is there something organizations can do to comply with existing and prepare for upcoming regulations – a way to turn this new reality into competitive advantage?
+So is there something organisations can do to comply with existing and prepare for upcoming regulations – a way to turn this new reality into competitive advantage?

 Compliance in the digital century